 - 1. This is achieved by installing a custom setattr method on your class so you can't implement an own one. - 2.
 True immutability is impossible in Python. - 3.
 This does have a minor a runtime performance impact when initializing new instances.
-In other words: init is slightly slower with frozen=True.
+In other words: is slightly slower with frozen=True. - 4.
+If a class is frozen, you cannot modify self in attrs_post_init or a self-written init.
+You can circumvent that limitation by using object. setattr(self, "attribute_name", value).